 The iPod showed Apple that it could be more than just a conventional computer company, and that changed everything.
-Earlier this week, Apple officially discontinued the iPod nano and shuffle by removing them from its online store and slowly phasing them out from retail locations.
+Earlier this year, Apple officially discontinued the iPod nano and shuffle by removing them from its online store and slowly phasing them out from retail locations.
 The move was somewhat out of the blue, but one that makes sense when you think of the current state of technology.
 I suppose a few people will be greatly annoyed.
 Others won’t care. iPod sales are so low now, Apple hasn’t reported the sales numbers for years.
 The iPhone is the new music player.
 (And for some, the iPod touch—which endures for now.)
 There are several ways to define innovation, and I think that contributes to an enduring misunderstanding.
 One can take the approach that innovation means a breathtaking, unexpected new product that ignites the company’s fiances and takes the tech world by storm.
 One can argue that the iPod and iPhone did just that.
-Apple Music’a long-awaited spinoff series Carpool Karaoke will launch on August 8th, and Apple launched a new video to promote it.
+Apple Music’a long-awaited spinoff series Carpool Karaoke launched on August 8th, and Apple launched a new video to promote it.
 The video is set to Willie Nelson’s On the Road Again, and it features many more celebrities than were originally announced, including Maisie Williams, Sophie Turner, Gwen Stefani, Ariana Grande, Camilla Cabello, Metallica, Billy Eichner, Blake Shelton, and many more. https://youtu.be/VyVt7tzT4Co

 “The Day Steve Jobs Launched the iPod and Changed Apple Forever.”